techfolios/template-old/essays/uiframeworks.md

 <img class="ui centered medium image"
      src="http://courses.ics.hawaii.edu/ics314f19/morea/ui-frameworks/wod-dvine-logo.png">
 ```
 As you can see, the syntax can be as simple as saying what you want the specific item to do.
+While this won't work all the time, semantic ui has a [https://semantic-ui.com/introduction/getting-started.html]